hoangthangta/ThangKAN/README.md

 * *embed_type*: the type of embeddings (pool, last hidden, or weight)

 # Results
-Note that the validation accuracy values by tasks have a limit due to the GLUE dataset nature.
+Note that task validation accuracy is limited due to the nature of the GLUE dataset.
+Generally, KANs take less (a half) training time while keeping on-par accuracy compared to TransformerMLP and TransformerClassifier.

 ## WMLI (10 epochs)
 | Network  | Best Training Accuracy | Validation Accuracy | Training time (seconds) |